Welcome to today's edition of the Rush 24-7 podcast.

 Everything is about them.

-Everything is an opportunity to them, and so they are crafting way.
+Everything is an opportunity to them.

 Welcome to the program.